DENVER, Colo - The flu season is starting to pick up, despite a slow start, according to the Centers for Disease Control.

 Doctors are encouraging people to get vaccinated, because the CDC says H3 years can be more severe.

-She says flu cases so far have been sporadic, but could skyrocket any time.
+Dr. Michelle Barron, the Medical Director for Infection Control at University of Colorado Hospital, said flu cases so far have been sporadic, but could skyrocket any time.

 "Typically by December or January we've already seen a huge number," Barron said.